0x7o/mandelbrot_set/README.md

 ![Example of the set](https://i.imgur.com/Pve0Vw0.png)

-# Maldebroda set on Rust
+# Mandelbrot set on Rust
 Visualization of Mandelbrot set on Rust in zoom video.

 Features: